-We are planning on running the next institute starting February 2024.
+We are planning on running the next institute starting March 14-May 16, 2024.

 Here is the syllabus for the institute.

 Engaging kids in mathematical discovery has long been touted as best practice in mathematics education, but the methods are obscure.
-In this 10-week long class you will learn methods and techniques and practices for leading collegial, non-competitive math circles, spreading the joy of discovery among students, and re-discovering how deep mathematics comes naturally from friendly conversation between peers, starting from "accessible mysteries."
+In this 10-week course you will learn methods, techniques, and practices for leading collegial, non-competitive math circles, spreading the joy of discovery among students, and re-discovering how deep mathematics comes naturally from friendly conversation between peers, starting from "accessible mysteries."

-• Experience what it's like to be in a math circle, searching for mathematical meaning and sense-making of challenging problems
+• Experience what it's like to be in a math circle, searching for mathematical meaning and making sense of challenging problems

 • Discuss strategies for structuring a math circle, that starts from a single "accessible mystery" that leads to deep mathematical inquiry

 • Learn techniques for keeping a group actively engaged in challenging mathematics, including sharing their ideas and working together towards a shared goal